zzz25251325zzz/NeoZygisk/README.md

 # NeoZygisk

-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+NeoZygisk is a Zygote injection module implemented using `ptrace`, which provides Zygisk API support for KernelSU and serves as a replacement of Magisk's built-in Zygisk.

 ## Requirements